2 English Teaching Assistant Award

 Foreign Language Proficiency

 A working knowledge of either French or Arabic significantly helps ETAs better communicate with communities and universities.
 The Maghrebi dialect 'Darija' (Algerian, Moroccan, or Tunisian) can be more helpful for daily life than Modern Standard Arabic.
-No language instruction is provided by Post, but ETAs may seek a tutor or enroll in language courses at the grantee’s expense.
+No language instruction is provided by Post, but ETAs may seek a tutor or enroll in language courses at the ETA’s expense.

 - University/Post-Secondary Institution

 The ETA role with the host institution takes precedence over any secondary English teaching initiative/duties.
-Secondary duties will include leading a regular schedule of English language or U.S.-related activities at the American Cultural Center in Algiers, located in the U.S. Embassy, and/or leading activities in Embassy-sponsored American Corners, currently in Oran, Constantine, and Ourgala, as travel and security allow.
+Secondary duties will include leading a regular schedule of English language or U.S.-related activities at the American Cultural Center in Algiers, located in the U.S. Embassy, and/or leading activities in Embassy-sponsored American Corners, currently in Oran, Constantine, and Ourgala, Bechar as travel and security allow.